Obrenovac: Economy

 Not far from the Zabran is the hotel "Obrenovac", located at the entry into the town from the Belgrade direction.
 The hotel has thermal springs, outdoor and indoor Olympic swimming pools, aqua park and sports complex.
 The spa with sulfuric water is active since c.1900.
+Two wells were drilled in the 1930s, one kilometer apart, both reaching the same spring at the depth of 469 m.
+One well was arranged as a spa, while the other was an unregulated water well called Cevka ("small pipe"), even used by the local farmers for their cattle.
+In 2017–2018 Cevka was urbanized and arranged as a proper spa, too, with pools.
+Spas, hotel, and health care center form one health and touristic complex spreading on 20 ha.
+Water is not for human consumption and has a temperature of 21 to 22 C.

 In the village of Skela, in the western section of the municipality, there is a popular attraction of ethno-yard which includes the mini-zoo.
 Other green areas include another protected natural monument, "Group of pedunculate oaks at Jozić cabin", which are over 200 years old, Arboretum with exotic and autochthonous plants, and the Natural History Home.
 There is also a game hunting ground "Posavina" in the municipality.

+On the location of the old landfill along the Kolubara river, an arboretum was planted on 1.4 ha.
+It contains over 600 plants from 40 deciduous and 20 coniferous species, both autochthonous and allochthonous (China, Japan, Korea, America), including an orchard with old, Serbian varieties.
+Species include paulownia, metasequoia, larch, taxodium, liquidambar, koelreuteria, sweet maple, poplar, willow, ash and oak.
+The arboretum was destroyed during the 2014 floods and was replanted.
+A Natural Exhibition Home was built, with several permanent exhibitions, including one on moths and butterflies, and the canal with a small bridge was dug.
+The orchard contains chestnut, almond, medlar, old varieties of apples (kolačara, budimka) and pears (karamanka).

 There is a green market in the centre of the town, and also flea market (as of August 2006) to the south of the town on the Valjevo road.
 The most famous football club from Obrenovac is FK Radnički Obrenovac; its stadium is beside the Belgrade road.
 The oldest school in the town is found next to Topolice.
 It carries the name of Jovan Popović.
 The school was built by Miloš Obrenović.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):